vmstio/vmstio/docus/content/clients/tangerine.md

 Unlike other theme options, it will automatically switch between dark and light mode based on your system settings.
 For folks who like the layout options of Tangerine, but prefer a more stock color scheme, there is a purple option.

-To disable Tangerine, simply select one of the default Mastodon themes from the same control panel option
+To disable Tangerine, select one of the default Mastodon themes from the same control panel option.

 ## Screenshot